JJ/hoborg/README.md

-the novel text itself as well as scraps we might need for later. [resources](resources/README.md) contains HTML templates, images and other non-text stuff. [apps](apps/README.md) includes conversion scripts and other scripts I use for managing this, mainly written in Perl.
+the novel text itself as well as scraps we might need for later. [resources](resources/README.md) contains HTML templates, images and other non-text stuff. [apps](apps/README.md) includes conversion scripts and other mainly Perl scripts I use for managing this.
 [Text-Hoborg](Text-Hoborg/README) contains a Perl module that is used for testing and continuous integration and might eventually contain the novel itself and be released that way.